-- How can we integrate our third-party systems with our supplier systems or our procurement systems?
+- How can we integrate our TPRM systems with our supplier systems or our procurement systems?

 Content and Intelligence

-Before hiring a third party to work with your organization, research them properly.
-If someone will have access to your data or customer information, make double-sure that they’re trustworthy.
+Before hiring a third party to work with your organization, research it thoroughly.
+If someone will have access to your data or customer information, be sure that the person is trustworthy.
 Here are several questions to guide the vendor screening process:

-- Has the vendor received negative reviews or been featured in negative news?
-Are they having issues that are publicly known?
+- Has the vendor received bad reviews or been featured in negative news?
+Does the vendor have issues that are publicly known?

-- Can we look at their Dun & Bradstreet data or other public resources to learn more about them?
+- Can you look at the vendor’s Dun & Bradstreet data or other public resources to learn more about them?

-- Can we integrate this information with some security rating systems to see the overall scoring and use this information to guide our decisions?
+- Can you integrate this information with some security rating systems to see the overall scoring, and use this information to guide our decisions?

 Managing third-party risk isn’t a sedentary process.
 Wherever appropriate, physically visit third parties, use mobile devices and cameras to conduct inspections, gather evidence, and document information.